llonikko/Athame/readme.md

 too.
 Either way the plugin retrieves audio streams the same way that the web and mobile players retrieve them, so as far as I know this is entirely to do with Tidal.
 Some FLAC tracks, when put into a spectrum analyzer, also seem to cut off around 20Hz like a lossy file would.

+### I'm getting an error that says "HttpRequestException: Response code does not indicate success: 401 (Unauthorized)" in my computer's language
+Most likely your music subscription has expired.
+Try signing out and then back in.

 Plugins
 -------